Neural-Systems-at-UIO/nutil/README.md

 # Compiling from source
 1.In order to compile from scratch, the following software components are also required:
- * Microsoft Visual C++ 2019 compiler (MSVC) on windows (https://visualstudio.microsoft.com/vs/features/cplusplus/)
+ * Microsoft Visual C++ 2019 compiler (MSVC) on windows, community version (https://visualstudio.microsoft.com/vs/features/cplusplus/)
  * XCode (Clang) on macos
  * Gnu C++ compiler on linux
-2. Download and install Qt Creator (https://www.qt.io/download) Install the Qt framework version 6 or above
+2. Download and install Qt Creator for open source users (https://www.qt.io/download) Install the Qt framework version 6 or above
 3. Install git
-4. Clone this repository to a folder
+4. Clone this repository to a folder (in github desktop: file->clone repository)
-5. Open the project file in Qt
+5. Open the project file in Qt (file->open file or project)
 6. Set up a build path to the project (projects->build->build directory)
 7. Compile and run! (ctrl+r)